ivybowman/AutoBooks/setup.md

 1. Run python3 in your terminal and follow prompts to install the xcode command line tools.
 2. Install Homebrew.
 Be sure to follow instructions at the end for adding it to path.
 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
 3. Install prerequisites.
-On trying to use these tools you might see an unideditifed developer pop up, this is normal just open the folder and ctrl+click or right click on the file and click open.
+On trying to use these tools you might see an unidentified developer pop up, this is normal just open the folder and ctrl+click or right-click on the file and click open.
 `brew install ffmpeg`

 ## Debian/Ubuntu Linux Setup Guide